hyvor/phrosemirror/README.md

-Phrosemirror is a library to manipulate Prosemirror (or TipTap) JSON content in PHP in a type-safe and easy way.
+Phrosemirror is a library to work with Prosemirror (or TipTap) JSON content in PHP in an easy and type-safe way.

 Here is what this library can do: